Introduction

 References

-[1] Taunton Courier and Western Advertiser, 12 January 1842, p.7.
-The newspapers depicted Charles Butt as a serial bigamist but there is no evidence to support this claim.
-He was born in 1817 at St Helens on the Isle of Wight, and married Mary Field when he was about 17.
-She was clearly very different to Betsy, as the 1851 census recorded her as a fishmonger living on Jersey.
-Butt later became involved with a third woman, Susan Williams, with whom he had a daughter.
-He was awarded a mate and master certificate in 1855 for five years’ service in the British Merchant Service in the coasting trades.
+[8] Taunton Courier and Western Advertiser, 12 January 1842, p.7.
+The newspapers depicted Charles Butt as a serial bigamist, but no evidence has been found to support this claim.
+He was born in 1817 at St Helens on the Isle of Wight and married Mary Field when he was about seventeen.
+By 1851, she was living on Jersey as a fishmonger, which suggests a very different life from that later led by Betsy.
+Butt subsequently became involved with a third woman, Susan Williams, with whom he had a daughter.
+In 1855, he was awarded a mate and master certificate after five years’ service in the British Merchant Service in the coasting trades.
 He probably died in Hackney in 1871.

 [19] Dorset County Express and Agricultural Gazette, 25 February 1862, p.1